munificent/craftinginterpreters/book/compiling-expressions.md

-If this chapter isn't clicking with you and you'd like another take on the concepts, I wrote an article that teaches the same algorithm but using Java and an object-oriented style: [Pratt Parsing: Expression Parsing Made Easy][blog].
+If this chapter isn't clicking with you and you'd like another take on the concepts, I wrote an article that teaches the same algorithm but using Java and an object-oriented style: ["Pratt Parsing: Expression Parsing Made Easy"][blog].

 [blog]: http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/